EvanJin4840/JavaScript-syntax/jsconcept.md

 10. Event Handlers
     Functions inside event listeners perform validation, gather values, and determine whether to add or update a student entry.

+11. Variables (let, const, var) – Store data values. let and const are block-scoped; var is function-scoped.

+12. Data Types – Common types include string, number, boolean, object, array, and undefined.

+13. Operators – Used for math (+, -, \*, /), comparison (===, !=, >, <), and logic (&&, ||, !).

+14. Loops – Repeat actions: for, while, and forEach() are typical examples.

+15. Functions – Reusable blocks of code.
+Can be declared with function, or as arrow functions () => {}.

+16. Scope – Determines where variables are accessible (global, function, or block scope).

+17. Template Literals – Use backticks (``) for embedding variables: `Hello, ${name}!`.

+18. Destructuring – Extract values from arrays or objects easily: const {name, age} = person;.

+19. Default Parameters – Assign default values to function arguments: function greet(name = 'Guest').

+20. Modules (import/export) – Split code into multiple files for better organization.